foxssake/netfox/docs/netfox/guides/network-time.md

 !!!warning
     Pausing the tick loop can cause desynchronization between peers, and could lead to clients fast-forwarding ticks to catch up, or time recalibrations.
-    If the game is paused via SceneTree, make sure it is paused and unpaused at the same time on all peers.
+    If the game is paused via SceneTree, it is recommended to pause and unpause at the same time on all peers.

 ## Time synchronization